CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 ```
 [ 0=3 | 50=7 | 100=10 ]
 ```
-where, in the example above, the scale has three tiers.<br/>
+where, in the example above, the scale has three tiers.
 Important (and potentially confusing) thing to remember is that this is a '**more than**' scale (and not '**starts from**' scale as you might think).

 So, assuming the scale above denotes shipping charges based on number of items in cart, the three tiers in the scale would stand for